euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 For example, the 2 ms of processing time for a 1 Mpixel image of 32 bit integers, correspond to a processing rate of 2 GB/s, while our fastest storage solutions (solid-state drives) are currently only able to provide half of that.

-.. table:: OpenCl profiling of the integration of a Pilatus 1M image (981x1043 pixels of signed 32 bits integers) on a GeForce Titan, running on a dual Xeon 5520. :label:`profile`
+.. table:: OpenCL profiling of the integration of a Pilatus 1M image (981x1043 pixels of signed 32 bits integers) on a GeForce Titan, running on a dual Xeon 5520. :label:`profile`

          +-----------------+---------+
          |   Python  total | 2.030ms |